GLBRC/delila/README.md

 the OUTPUT is a file called l1 (extracted chromosome sequences) and a file called changes.txt

+The primary output is a book, which is the genome sequence in a special format.

 2) run catal, to create the Delila library